Megan-0401/browser-quiz-game/README.md

     -   The user's total score will be displayed
     -   A message will display based on how many questions they got correct
     -   A button will display prompting them to `play again`, resetting the flag and the questions to the beginning

+### Edge cases

+-   If the user clicks an answer button twice for the same question, then there should be no response from the buttons

+## Extra

+### Hint button

+Possibility of a hint button:

+-   Displays on the left side of the question div
+-   If clicked, it will display a small hint
+-   If correct answers increase score by 5, then using a hint will decrease score by 2